rtuszik/KoalaKeys/README.md

-# easy-cheatsheets
+# Easy Cheatsheets

 Create and manage your collection of interactive keyboard shortcut cheatsheets with ease!

 ## Overview

-easy-cheatsheets is a powerful tool designed to help you create, organize, and view a collection of interactive HTML cheatsheets for keyboard shortcuts.
+Easy Cheatsheets is a powerful tool designed to help you create, organize, and view a collection of interactive HTML cheatsheets for keyboard shortcuts.
 Whether you're a developer, designer, or power user, this tool will help you keep all your essential shortcuts at your fingertips.

 ## Features